Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Introduction

-The complexity and multi-level interactions of MLN make the data reside on the irregular and high-dimensional structures, which do not directly lend themselves to standard GSP tools.
-For example, even though one can represent MLN by a supra-graph unfolding all the layers \cite{d1}, traditional GSP would treat interlayer and intralayer interactions equivalently in one spectral space without differentiating the spectra of interlayer and intralayer signal correlations.
-Recently, there has been growing interest in developing advanced GSP tools to process such multi-level structures.
-In \cite{c16}, a two-step transform is proposed to process spatial-temporal graphs.
-Graph Fourier transform (GFT) is applied first in the spatial domain (intralayer) and then in the temporal domain (interlayer).
-In this framework, different graph Fourier spaces are defined for interlayer and intralayer connections respectively.
-However, all the spatial interactions reside within a single graph structure which limits the generalization of MLN.
-In \cite{c19}, a joint time-vertex Fourier transform (JFT) is defined by implementing GFT and DFT consecutively.
-Although JFT can process the time-varying datasets, it does not process more general temporal (interlayer) connectivity in a generic multilayer network.
-Alternatively, a tensor-based multi-way graph signal processing framework (MWGSP) relies on product graph \cite{c18}.
-In this framework, separate factor graphs are constructed for each mode of a tensor-represented signal, and a joint spectrum combines the spectra of all factor graphs.
-Since MWGSP focuses on product of all factor graphs estimated from signals, it is not well suited to a multilayer network with a given structure.
+The complexity and multi-level interactions of MLG make the data reside on the irregular and high-dimensional structures, which do not directly lend themselves to standard GSP tools.
+For example, even though one can represent MLG by a supra-graph unfolding all the layers \cite{d1}, traditional GSP would treat interlayer and intralayer interactions equivalently in one spectrum space without differentiating the spectra of interlayer and intralayer signal correlations.
+Recently, there has been growing interest in developing advanced GSP tools to process such multi-level structures. {In \cite{c19}, a joint time-vertex Fourier transform (JFT) is defined to process spatial-temporal graphs by applying graph Fourier transform (GFT) and discrete Fourier transform (DFT).
+Although JFT can process time-varying datasets, it does not provide more general temporal (interlayer) connectivity in a generic multilayer graph.
+For flexible interlayer structure, a two-way GFT proposed in \cite{c16}, defines different graph Fourier spaces for interlayer and intralayer connections, respectively.
+However, its spatial interactions all lie within a single graph structure, thereby limiting the generalization of MLG.
+Expanding the works of \cite{c16}, the tensor-based multi-way graph signal processing framework (MWGSP) of \cite{c18} relies on product graph.
+In MWGSP, separate factor graphs are constructed for each mode of a tensor-represented signal, and a joint spectrum combines factor graph spectra.
+However, both JFT and MWGSP use the same intralayer connections for all layers.
+They do not admit different layers with heterogeneous graph structures, thereby limiting the ability to represent a general MLG. }